andrebalen/open-lap-to-nf/README.md

 ## python

-matplotlib and opencv
+matplotlib, opencv, pytesseract

-pip3 install matplotlib opencv-python
+pip3 install matplotlib opencv-python pytesseract

-## usen as example an jpg with a plate
+## using as example an jpg with a local plate